dannyjiustian/DonateCryptoPlugin/README.md

-# Plugin Donate Crypto(Especially Etherium) for OJS system
+# Plugin Donate Crypto(Especially Etherium) for OJS system [Beta Version]

 This plugin has a function to donate Ethereum crypto in the OJS system, this plugin will split the amount from the sender to 3 recipients **(publisher, reviewer, and author)** and then this plugin needs to be installed in the OJS system, following the steps below for installation.

+NB: This plugin is under development

 ## Installation